 To gain insight into your energy rates, there are two key terms you need to understand: net energy metering and time of use (TOU).

 What is net energy metering and The SDG&E solar program?

 Net energy metering in a green incentive that is a two-way connection between you and your energy provider, San Diego Gas & Electric (SDG&E).
 This program allows all solar users in San Diego to send the excess energy generated by their solar installation into the electrical grid.

-SDG&E net energy metering, however, is not a way to earn extra cash but to achieve savings and lower your energy bill.
+The SDG&E solar program, net energy metering, however, is not a way to earn extra cash but to achieve savings and lower your energy bill.
 When you start to supply SDG&E with clean electricity, your energy meter will run backward, decreasing your electricity bill.

 To qualify for the SDG&E’s program, your solar system has to be properly sized to meet your electricity requirements, no larger.
 If you live in San Diego County or anywhere in southern Orange County, only then will you be able to enjoy the benefits of net metering.